KDE/cutehmi/extensions/CuteHMI/Services.3/README.md

 ### Version 3

-- ServiceStatuses are using QAbstractState * as a hash map key.
 - ServiceManager has been replaced with cutehmi::services::ServiceGroup and classes derived from cutehmi::services::AbstractServiceController or cutehmi::services::ServiceGroupRule can be used to control service operations.
 - cutehmi::services::SelfService can be used to define QML services without the need of using C++ API.